Present situation in energy terms

 In Germany's energy supply system, it is necessary to make increasing use of the possibility to combine the generation of electricity with the use of the heat which is generally produced at the same time (cogeneration of heat and power) in order to reduce primary energy consumption as stipulated in the Energy Concept.
 The high levels of electrical efficiency and the high CHP coefficients argue in favour of using fuel cells rather than other technologies.
 The fuel cell has been under development for many years in Germany, both for the distributed generation of power and heat and as a source of power for vehicles in mobile applications.
 In comparison with thermal processes, the fuel cell is characterised by a generally higher efficiency rating.
 One particular advantage is the fact that efficiency remains high both at partial load and in small units.

 Stationary fuel cells are mainly used for the cogeneration of heat (and cooling) and power, and are now undergoing field tests as home energy units with a capacity of approx. 1 kWel and for industrial applications in a class of several hundred kW.
 A broad range of primary energy sources (natural gas, biogas, sewage gas, etc.) are being used as fuel.
+In reverse operation, the cell forms the heart of an electrolyser which runs on electricity and generates hydrogen.
+If the electricity is generated from renewable sources, the hydrogen that is produced is regarded as “green hydrogen”, and its use is carbon-free throughout the energy chain.
 In vehicle-based mobile applications, the electrical drive is supplied with electricity by a fuel cell with hydrogen as a secondary energy source.
 Here, the fuel cell drive offers the advantage of reducing the high dependency of mobility on oil, since hydrogen can be obtained from a large number of primary energy sources.

 The measures funded in the past have enabled German research establishments and industrial companies to attain a leading international position in fuel cell and hydrogen technology.
 If we are to maintain and build on this position, further intensive research and development will be required in the future.